UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 - Rice's games have gone over 54 points in three of five chances this season.

-- This contest's total is 6.9 points fewer than the 60.9 these two squads combine to give up per game in 2021.
+- The 60.9 points per game these two squads have allowed their opponents to score this season are 6.9 more than the 54 total in this contest.

-- Roadrunners games this season feature an average total of 61.8 points, a number 7.8 points higher than Saturday's over/under.
+- The average total in Roadrunners games this season is 61.8, 7.8 points more than Saturday's total of 54.

-- In 2021, games involving the Owls have averaged a total of 50.3 points, 3.7 fewer than this game's set over/under.
+- The 50.3 PPG average total in Owls games this season is 3.7 points fewer than this game's over/under.

 UTSA Stats and Trends

-- In UTSA's six games this year, it has five wins against the spread.

-- The Roadrunners have covered the spread once this season when favored by 18.5 points or more (in two chances).
+- This season, the Roadrunners have one against the spread win in two games as a favorite of 17.5 points or more.

-- UTSA's games this year have hit the over on two of six set point totals (33.3%).
+- UTSA's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- UTSA is 2-0 against the spread and 2-0 overall in games when it puts up more than 38.6 points.
+- UTSA is 2-0 against the spread and 2-0 overall in games when it scores more than 38.6 points.

-- In games that UTSA amasses over 445 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that UTSA piles up more than 445 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Roadrunners have seven turnovers this season, equal to the number of takeaways for the Owls.

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.